demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Domain_Enrichment_-_Generic_README.md

-DEPRECATED.
+Deprecated.
 Use "Domain Enrichment - Generic v2" playbook instead.
-Enriches domains using one or more integrations.
+Enrich Domain using one or more integrations.
 Domain enrichment includes:
 * Domain reputation
 * Threat information